apache/maven-site/content/markdown/repositories/dependencies.md

 -->

 A dependency is a connection between a Maven project and an artifact that Maven adds to a classpath.
-A dependency has both an artifact and a scope: the artifact that is depended on and the scope in which the artifact is added to the classpath.
+A dependency has both an artifact and metadata about how the artifact is used by the project.
+This metadata includes the scope in which the artifact is added to the classpath and whether the artifact is required or optional.
+Different projects can have dependencies on the same artifact with different scopes and optionality.
+That is, a dependency is a property of a project, not an artifact.

 A dependency is defined by a `dependency` element in the project's pom.xml file.
 The child elements of the `dependency` specify the coordinates of the artifact to depend on and the scope in which that dependency applies.
-Consider the `dependency` element:
+Consider this `dependency` element:

 ```xml
 <dependency>